spirit-warrior/ammas-tour-2024/README.md

 We may decide to modify the old peethm or build a new one.
 The new (or rebuilt) peetham should meet the following specifications -

-- Width, side-to-side - 50 inches (not final, being reviewed)
+- Width, side-to-side - 54 inches
-- Length, front-to-back - 35 inches (not final, being reviewed)
+- Length, front-to-back - 37 inches
 - Thickness of peetham platform (not including lifting system) - No estimate yet
 - Total height
   - Adjustable from 12 inches to 19 inches